jorgealves/k8s-101/README.md

 # k8s-101
-> A simple way to work with your app o k8s
+> A simple way to work with your app on k8s

 *istio* - container all config necessary to deploy simpleapp with istio